Randomized Block Low-Rank Matrix Compression by Tagging: Block Nullification in Uniform BLR Matrix Compression

-In general, the method of block nullification computes basis matrices $\mU, \mV$ according to Algorithm~\ref{alg:stepI_bn} to accomplish step~\ref{comp1} of the randomized compression of uniform BLR matrices as in (\ref{eq:uniformBLRfull}).
+In general, block nullification computes basis matrices $\mU, \mV$ according to Algorithm~\ref{alg:stepI_bn} to accomplish step~\ref{comp1} of uniform BLR compression.
 Quickly summarizing, we first draw independent Gaussian matrices $\momega$ and $\mpsi$ to form random sketches $\mY$ and $\mZ$ (lines 1-3).
-For any block $i=1,\ldots,b$, we define $\momega^{(i)}$ as the rows of $\momega$ indexed by $\{I_j\}_{j \in N_i}$, or all $I_j$ such that $j$ is a neighbor of block $i$.
+For any block $i=1,\ldots,b$, we define $\momega^{(i)}$ as the rows of $\momega$ indexed by $\{I_j\}_{j \in \mathcal{N}_i}$, or all $I_j$ such that $j$ is a neighbor of block $i$.
 We then compute $r$ orthonormal vectors in the null space of $\momega^{(i)}$, which comprise the columns of $\mP^{(i)}$.
 The matrix $\mY_i = \mY(I_i,:)$ is right-multiplied by $\mP^{(i)}$ to compute $\mU_i$, whose $k$ columns form an approximate basis for the column space of $\ma(I_i,:)$ excluding inadmissible blocks (lines 5-6).
 Analogously, for each block $i$, we compute the basis matrix $\mV_{i}$ whose column space approximates the column space of $\ma^*(I_i,:)$ excluding inadmissible blocks (lines 7-8).
 We discuss the asymptotic complexity of Algorithm~\ref{alg:stepI_bn} in the next section.